mailming/AutoHero/GUILD_WAR_API_DOCUMENTATION.md

 ## Implementation Notes

+### API Call Pattern
+- The actual implementation combines `clanWarGetDefence` and `clanWarGetInfo` in a single request
+- Both calls use the same `actionTs` timestamp
+- The response contains both defense data (under "body" ident) and general war info (under "clanWarGetInfo" ident)

 ### Team Selection
 - Use `teamGetAll.clanDefence_heroes` for hero teams
 - Use `teamGetAll.clanDefence_titans` for titan teams
 - Use `teamGetFavor.clanDefence_heroes` for favor assignments

+### Slot Availability
+- When no slots are available, the `slots` object will be empty or contain fewer than 40 entries
+- The number of available slots directly corresponds to the number of attack attempts
+- Slots 1-20 are typically hero battles, slots 21-40 are typically titan battles

 ### Attack Strategy
-1. Get available slots with `clanWarGetInfo`
+1. Get available slots and defense data with combined `clanWarGetDefence` and `clanWarGetInfo` call
-2. Analyze defending teams
+2. Analyze defending teams from the response
-3. Select appropriate attack team
+3. Select appropriate attack team based on slot type (hero/titan)
 4. Execute attack with `clanWarAttack`
 5. Process battle results